 - Create a personal access token

-- Revoke a personal access token
+- Revoke or rotate a personal access token

 - Disable personal access tokens